 But of course not everyone likes to make their own food, and not only produce can be found at the rynoks — they are buzzing hubs of commerce in every area, and to take one example — the book rynok at Petrovka metro, famous even beyond Ukraine: if it is printed, downloaded, listened to or watched, not to mention banned or illegal, it can be found at Petrovka.

-Besides the chains of restaurants common to any even moderately developed country — McDonald’s and a rotating selection of international fast-food chains (at the moment Kiev offers Baskin Robins, Papa John’s and T. G. I. Friday) — there are many homegrown chains in Kiev, such as Puzata Khata (traditional Ukrainian), Celentano (pizza), Sushiya (hmm...), which offer excellent food at prices far below western standards.
+Besides the chains of restaurants common to any even moderately developed country — McDonald’s and a rotating selection of international fast-food chains (at the moment Kyiv offers Baskin Robins, Papa John’s and T. G. I. Friday) — there are many homegrown chains in Kyiv, such as Puzata Khata (traditional Ukrainian), Celentano (pizza), Sushiya (hmm...), which offer excellent food at prices far below western standards.

-Fast-food chains At Zdorovenki Buli, one of Kiev’s most popular buffet-style eateries, a meal of salad, soup, tea, beer, Indian rice and sausage will cost you 200 hryvna (7.82 USD).
+Fast-food chains At Zdorovenki Buli, one of Kyiv’s most popular buffet-style eateries, a meal of salad, soup, tea, beer, Indian rice and sausage will cost you 200 hryvna (7.82 USD).

 A good meal at a restaurant catering to Ukrainians will cost between 100 to 200 hryvna.